smit5490/sparkify-customer-retention/README.md

 ![PR Curve](./output/sklearn/full/HistGradientBoostingClassifier_PR.png)
 ![CM](./output/sklearn/full/HistGradientBoostingClassifier_test_cm.png)

 The HistGradientBoostingClassifier model has some slight overfitting, but is still the best choice.
+It trained faster than its Spark counterpart and the pipeline object is compatible with SHAP.
 The trained model object is used to predict churn likelihood and compute model explainers via SHAP.